scalacenter/scalac-profiling/README.md

   Example: `-P:scalac-profiling:print-search-result:$MACRO_ID`.
 * `generate-macro-flamegraph`: Generate a flamegraph for macro expansions.
 The flamegraph for implicit searches is enabled by default.
+* `generate-global-flamegraph`: Creates a global flamegraph of implicit searches for all compilation units.
+  Use the `-P:scalac-profiling:sourceroot` option to manage the root directory, otherwise, a working directory (defined by the `user.dir` property) will be picked.
 * `print-failed-implicit-macro-candidates`: Print trees of all failed implicit searches that triggered a macro expansion.
 * `generate-profiledb`: Generate profiledb.